icerpc/icerpc-docs/pages/slice/basics/contract-first.md

 Once you've written the initial version of your Slice definitions, you need to compile them with the Slice compiler for your programming language.

-In C#, you would use the [Slice tools][slice-tools] to add Slice file compilation to your project.
+In C#, you would use the [IceRPC Slice tools][slice-tools] to add Slice file compilation to your IceRPC project.
 The Slice compiler for C# generates a C# file for each Slice file.
 Since we have single Slice file, we get a single C# file, `Greeter.cs`.

 ## Step 3: Implement server application